On the probability of being synchronizable: Synchronizing automata

+Synchronizing automata serve as transparent and natural models of error-resistant systems in many applications (coding theory, robotics, testing of reactive systems) and also reveal interesting connections with symbolic dynamics and other parts of mathematics.
+Synchronization generally implies some desired property varying on the application.
+For instance, if a prefix code is synchronizing, even if an error occurred during decoding, the correct decoding process will recover on its own with high probability (under certain assumptions on the input), thus making the process error-resistant.

-The result of this work is very positive; we prove that for uniformly at random chosen dungeon (automaton) there is a life-saving sequence (reset word) with probability $1-O(\frac{1}{n^{0.5 c}})$ where $n$ is the number of caves (states) and $c$ is the number of colors (letters).
-Moreover, we prove that the convergence rate is tight for the most interesting $2$ color case, thus confirming Peter Cameron's conjecture from~\cite{CamConj}.
-Notice that the best previous result was obtained in~\cite{Zaks4}: random $4$ letter automata are synchronizing with probability $p$ for specific constant $p>0$; if automaton has at least $72 \ln(n)$ letters then it is almost surely synchronizing.
+In this paper we aim to show that synchronization is a universal property rather than an exception.
+Formally, we prove that a uniformly chosen random automaton is synchronizing with probability $1-O(\frac{1}{n^{0.5 c}})$ where $n$ is the number of states and $c$ is the alphabet size.
+Moreover, we prove that the convergence rate is tight for the most interesting binary case, thus confirming Cameron's conjecture~\cite{CamConj}.

+Up to recently, the best results in this direction were much weaker: in~\cite{Zaks4} it was proved that random $4$-letter automata are synchronizing with probability $p$ for a specific constant $p>0$; in~\cite{Zaks10} it was proved that if a random automaton with $n$ states has at least $72 \ln(n)$ letters then it is almost surely synchronizing.
+Recently, Nicaud~\cite{FastSyn} has shown (independently) by a pure combinatoric techniques that a random $n$-state binary automaton is synchronizing with probability $1-O(n^{-\frac{1}{8}+o(1)})$ and admits a reset word of length $O(n^{1 + \varepsilon})$.
+This implies that the \v{C}ern\'y conjecture holds with high probability.
+Moreover, this result has been used in~\cite{BerlMarekAlgCrit} to show that the \v{C}ern\'y conjecture holds with probability exponentially close to $1$ in $n$ and also that the expected value of the shortest reset word length of an $n$-state random synchronizing automaton is at most $n^{3/2+o(1)}$.